jkaewprateep/IBM-Django-Application-Development-with-SQL-and-Databases/README.md

 🧸💬 User login action element allowed in HTML with responsive action login in the ```onlinecourse``` application. </br>
 🧸💬 Enabled ```placeholder```, ```container``` and ```form action``` for communication and actions. </br>
+🦁💬 The ```{% load static %} ``` once it is ```script manager``` but the developer claims they had more effective with javascript and today they are using without repeating news about the ```script manager``` news, user functionality is lead of user demands and requirements when working and issues they are working in backgrounds.
+Broadcasting or making benefits from no confirmed news is wrong because of developer companies may under working on their cases. </br>

 ```
 <!DOCTYPE html>